-Oracle ADF simplifies Java EE development by minimizing the need to write code that implements the application's infrastructure, allowing the users to focus on the features of the actual application.
+Oracle ADF simplifies Java EE development by minimizing the code that implements the application's infrastructure, allowing the users to focus on the features of the actual application.
 Oracle ADF provides these infrastructure implementations as part of the framework.
-To recognize a set of runtime services is not enough, Oracle ADF is also focused on the development experience to provide a visual and declarative approach to Java EE development through the Oracle JDeveloper 11g development tool.
+To recognize a set of run-time services is not enough, Oracle ADF is also focused on the development experience to provide a visual and declarative approach to Java EE development through the Oracle JDeveloper 11g development tool.